Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: PE Architecture Design

+While SIMD or vector PEs achieve spatial reuse, due to fixed designs, they are utilized poorly when executing some functionalities like DW-CONV.
+The efficiency of SIMD PEs is further affected by high sparsity, as functional units of the PE require synchronization, and there may not be enough effectual NZs to feed all of them. \emph{Configurable functional units} can overcome such limitations.
+For example, PEs of SNAP architecture \cite{zhang2019snap} use a configurable adder-tree.
+It processes inputs from three multipliers and computes different combinations of partial summations.
+With multiple adders and multiplexers, the PE can concurrently process different partial summations (vs. gather in adder-tree) without high-bandwidth crossbars.
+Such configurable designs can support different DNN operators (e.g., DW-CONVs).

-\mysubsubsection{Multiplier-free PEs} Previous accelerator designs including YodaNN \cite{andri2017yodann}, LogNet \cite{lee2017lognet}, \cite{zheng2018kernelxform}, \cite{tann2017hardware}, and \cite{li20177} have proposed multiplier-free PEs that significantly improve the energy efficiency of the hardware.
-To do so, the PEs process very low-precision data like either binary and ternary values \cite{rastegari2016xnor, zhou2016dorefa} or tensors with logarithmic quantization \cite{miyashita2016logarithmicconv}.
-Such designs replace multipliers with simpler arithmetic operations like 2's complement (inverters and adders or subtraction unis) \cite{zheng2018kernelxform, andri2017yodann} or bit-wise shift and additions \cite{tann2017hardware, lee2017lognet, vogel2018efficient}.
-However, one challenge in executing different DNNs on such accelerators is to maintain the accuracy, since aggressive quantization often drops the top-1 and top-5 accuracy, e.g., by 0.1\% \cite{tann2017hardware, gudovskiy2017shiftcnn} -- 5\% \cite{lee2017lognet, miyashita2016logarithmicconv}.
-By trading off the flexibility with simpler hardware consisting of limited arithmetic, it can become challenging to support executions of various ML models on such accelerators.
+\mysubsubsection{Multiplier-free PEs} Accelerators, such as ZENA \cite{kim2017zena} and \cite{zheng2018kernelxform}, use multiplier-free PEs for high energy efficiency.
+These PEs process tensors of very low-precision (binary or ternary values) or logarithmic quantization.
+So, they replace multipliers with \emph{simpler arithmetic} like 2's complement (inverters and adders or subtractors) \cite{zheng2018kernelxform, andri2017yodann} or bit-wise shift and additions \cite{tann2017hardware, lee2017lognet}.
+However, one challenge is to \emph{maintain} the accuracy of DNNs, as aggressive quantization often drops top-1 and top-5 accuracy, e.g., by 0.1\% \cite{tann2017hardware} -- 5\% \cite{lee2017lognet}.
+By trading off the flexibility with simple hardware, supporting various models can be challenging.

-\mysubsubsection{Bit-adaptive computing} Precision requirements of tensors for maintaining high accuracy can vary for different models.
-PE designs with precision-adaptive computing can achieve higher acceleration efficiency in such scenarios.
+\mysubsubsection{Bit-adaptive computing} Precision requirements for targeted accuracy can vary for different models \cite{sharma2018bit, albericio2017bit}, which can be supported by PEs with bit-adaptive computing.